zsteinkamp/m4l-WavScope/README.md

 This is useful to see how an effect changes the waveform if you put a WavScope before an and after the effect.

+I made a [video going through building this device step-by-step](https://www.youtube.com/watch?v=bW8M0wRehgE).
+Maybe do that instead of just downloading it?

 ![How it Looks](images/device.gif)

 ## Installation